norc-labs/luabluez/README.md

 * hex2hcd - Broadcom Bluetooth firmware converter
 * nokfw - Nokia Bluetooth firmware analyzer
 * seq2bseq - Intel Bluetooth firmware converter

-## code and apis

-The bluez stack involves several apis:

-* [dbus](http://www.freedesktop.org/wiki/Software/dbus/) - standard Linux IPC mechanism
-* hci - Host Controller Interface, defined by Bluetooth
-* sdp - Service Discovery Protocol, defined by Bluetooth
-* etc.

-There is no user-level documentation explaining the APIs, but once you learn how to use bluetoothctl, hciconfig, hcitool, etc. you can examine the source code to see how the APIs work.
-The source tree looks something like the following.

-* attrib/ - code for gatttool
-* client/ - code for the bluetoothctl tool (note there is no bluetoothctl.c file)
-* lib/ - lower-level api implementations - hci, sdp, etc.
-* src/ - implementations for the dbus api?
-* unit/ - various C programs for unit testing

-The preferred application-level API seems to be dbus, but as of July 2015 that API seems to be not quite complete.
-It is documented in the docs/ subdir.

 # Resources